Board of Directors

 Sandrine Provensal

 Sandrine is our dog whisperer from southern France.
 Her passion is working with local communities that don’t have enough resources.
 She helps provide services and education about the importance and benefits of spaying and neutering and proper health maintenance.
 From 2019 until 2022 she was the Troncones Rescue Center Manager.
+Now she manages the Surfers for Strays Hopequarters in Nuevo Troncones.
 She is completely dedicated to making a difference for the strays in and around Troncones.

 Eva Schwaizer